A True American School

 Students can choose their subject level; if they do not feel strong in mathematics, they may choose a lower level.
 They will learn the essentials about financial literacy and how to use percents, simple proportion, geometry, etc.

 If they demonstrate a higher skill in the humanities, they can choose a higher level in those subjects.
 The subject will get more demanding and complex, so students will spend more time on them.
 As a result, students learn in small classes with similar levels of skill.
 Thus, a teacher can adopt a more individualized approach to every student.

 This learning style helps students to learn by doing.

 Project-based learning entails working in teams, solving problems, using appropriate information, communicating, working independently, and fostering creativity.

 All of these are important skills to have for a successful life.

 Project-based learning develops these skills every day.
 Students divide into teams that work on projects together.
 They prepare a summary of their work and present it to other students.
 A teacher is there to coordinate and help the students.

 What is thematic learning?

 Thematic learning is a complex learning method focused on modern world topics.
-At the end of the first and the second trimesters there will be two intensive weeks dedicated to each topic.
-There will be no subjects during this period.
+At the end of the first and the second trimesters there will be two intensive weeks dedicated to learning about a specific topic.

 Students investigate historical, biological, physical, and entrepreneurial perspectives.